 Please note, SOLVIT can only act where there has been a misapplication of EU law by a public body and cases can take up to 10 weeks to resolve.
 Therefore it is often not possible for SOLVIT to assist with such complaints.

-There are SOLVIT Centres in all EU and EEA States.
+There are SOLVIT Centres in each EU country and in Iceland, Liechtenstein and Norway.
 SOLVIT aims to solve people's problems within a 10 week deadline.

 As SOLVIT represents an informal approach to problem solving, the SOLVIT system would not be used in situations where: